Explorers 2022-2023

 To celebrate mother’s we turned our meeting night into a Mother Daughter Yoga night.
 A special thanks to Nancy Martin who was our yoga instructor for the evening!

-Afterwards the girls gave their mom’s the 3-D Mother’s Day Card and Fruit Pie they had made the week before.
+Afterwards the girls presented their mom’s with a handmade 3-D Mother’s Day Card and the Fruit Pie they had made the week before.

 Luanne also passed around Cinnamon Rolls she’d made, just like her mom use to make when she was a kid, using leftover pie dough.
 A hit!